solus-project/budgie-desktop/README.md

 Do not use the Ubuntu GTK3 modifications or plugins, because they break Budgie.
 I will not support them. (overlay scrollbars and such)

+Lastly, always set --prefix=/usr when using autogen.sh, or configure, otherwise you won't be able to start the desktop on most distros

 Author
 ===
  * Ikey Doherty <ikey.doherty@gmail.com>